Coleshill Town F.C.: History

 The 2007–08 season saw Coleshill win the Premier Division title, earning promotion to the Midland Alliance.
 When the league merged with the Midland Combination to form the Midland League in 2014, the club became members of the Premier Division.
 They were runners-up in its inaugural season, and again in 2016–17, a season which also saw them reach the semi-finals of the FA Vase, eventually losing 6–1 on aggregate to South Shields.
 In 2017–18 the club were runners-up in the Premier Division, earning promotion to Division One Central of the Southern League.
 At the end of the 2020–21 season they were transferred to Division One Midlands of the Northern Premier League.
+The club finished fifth in the division in 2022–23, qualifying for the promotion play-offs.
+They went on to lose 3–1 to Halesowen Town in the semi-finals.